MohammadOshkooh/MohammadOshkooh/README.md

 ## Hi there, I'm Mohammad 👋
-A software engineer interested in development ✨
+I'm a young and passionate developer specializing in Python and Django.
+I have a strong enthusiasm for development and love taking on challenges.
+If you're looking for someone to bring your ideas to life, you've come to the right place!

-## Skills
+## Skills 🚀

 [![My Skills](https://skillicons.dev/icons?i=py,django,git,docker,postgres,linux,rabbitmq,js,c,cpp&perline=10)](https://skillicons.dev)